firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 The instances launched by the ``launchrunfarm`` command will be tagged with this value.
-All later operations done by the manager rely on this tag, so you should not change unless you are done with your current Run Farm.
+All later operations done by the manager rely on this tag, so you should not change it unless you are done with your current Run Farm.

 Per AWS restrictions, this tag can be no longer than 255 characters.